 State Border Waters

-Mississippi resident licenses are valid for fishing certain state-line waters:
+Mississippi resident licenses are valid for fishing certain state-line waters including:

-Pickwick Lake, Aliceville Pool, Mississippi and Pearl Rivers and border lakes along these rivers where they are the boundaries between Mississippi, Tennessee, Louisiana, and Arkansas.
-For details, inquire with Regional Offices, the Bureau of Fisheries, or visit our website, www.mdwfp.com, for information on current reciprocal agreements.
+- Mississippi and Pearl Rivers and border lakes along these rivers where they are the boundaries between Mississippi, Tennessee, Louisiana, and Arkansas.

-Minimum Length Limit – Fish on or less than the regulated size length in inches must be returned to the water immediately after capture and may not be in possession on designated waters.
-Fish over the minimum length limit size may be kept, not to exceed the daily limit.
+Fish measuring equal to or shorter than the regulated size length must be returned to the water immediately after capture and may not be possessed on designated waters.
+Fish exceeding the minimum length may be kept.